The perception of Financial Institutions has

 Scheme ever since its inception.

-class infrastructure facilities for setting up their textile units.
-This
+industry with world class infrastructure facilities for setting up their

-Associations/Groups which are the main promoters of the Integrated Parks.
-The
+Industry Associations/Groups which are the main promoters of the Integrated

+GOI share.
 These parks would generate an additional investment of Rs.
-13,445 crore,
+13,445

-additional annual production of Rs.
-19,200 crore and would provide employment
+crore, additional annual production of Rs.
+19,200 crore and would provide

 (i) India Exposition Mart,